 Treatment for a pneumothorax usually involves inserting a needle or chest tube between the ribs to remove the excess air.
 However, a small pneumothorax may heal on its own.

 The main symptoms of a pneumothorax are sudden chest pain and shortness of breath.
 Severity of symptoms may depend on how much of the lung is collapsed.

 When to see a doctor

-These symptoms can be caused by a variety of health problems, and some can be life-threatening, so seek medical attention.
+Symptoms of a pneumothorax can be caused by a variety of health problems, and some can be life-threatening, so seek medical attention.
 If your chest pain is severe or breathing becomes increasingly difficult, get immediate emergency care.

 A pneumothorax can be caused by:

 - Chest injury.
 Any blunt or penetrating injury to your chest can cause lung collapse.
 Some injuries may happen during physical assaults or car crashes, while others may inadvertently occur during medical procedures that involve the insertion of a needle into the chest.